First Drafted 5/12/17

 A Committee is tasked with specific responsibilities and functions as decided at Regular or General Meetings of the Chapter or Executive Committee meetings.
 A Committee is either a Standing Committee or a Special Committee.
 A Standing Committee is a more permanent committee that is essential to the mission of the Chapter.
 A Special Committee is more temporary and defined by a task or set of tasks.

 A Committee proposal must be submitted to the Executive Committee and must state a) whether the proposed Committee is a Standing or a Special Committee and b) the duration of the proposed Committee’s existence.
 Committees are established by a majority vote at a Regular or General Meeting of the Chapter or an Executive Committee meeting; they are dissolved by a ⅔ majority vote at a Regular or General Meeting of the Chapter or an Executive Committee meeting.
 Upon formation, the committee chair will be appointed by the EC to fill the position until the next general chapter meeting, at which point all committee chair positions will be filled by elections.

 Chairs of the Committees will keep the Executive Committee and the Chapter membership informed of the activities of the committee.

-ARTICLE VIII.
+ARTICLE IX.
 Caucuses.

 Section 1.
 Definition.